-- confusion or disorientation

-- seizures or fits

 - changes in personality and behavior

 - difficulty speaking

 - weakness or loss of movement in some parts of the body

 - loss of consciousness

-Six (6) cases of Encephalitis have been reported.
-One (1) case has been assessed as product related reactions (as per published literature), three (3) cases as coincidental or not related to the vaccine, and two (2) cases are currently being reviewed.
+Seven (7) cases of encephalitis have been reported.
+One (1) case has been assessed as product related reaction (as per published literature), three (3) cases as coincidental or not related to the vaccine, and three (3) cases are currently being reviewed.
 The FDA together with the Epidemiology Bureau of the DOH shall continue to monitor vaccine safety ensuring that the benefits always outweigh the risks.